Interacting Large Language Model Agents. Interpretable Models and Social Learning: LLM Agent as a Rationally Inattentive Bayesian Utility Maximizer

-\end{remark} The feasibility condition of Theorem~\ref{th:nscribum} provides a set-valued estimate for the utilities since any utility that satisfies the NIAS and NIAC conditions is a valid utility function.
+During pre-training, LLMs are trained on massive datasets like the CommonCrawl, which are of the order of hundreds of terabytes, and therefore, they can produce outputs for different contexts.
+Therefore there is no sample size restriction on the dataset for applying Bayesian revealed preferences to LLMAs.
+It is important to emphasize the Bayesian revealed preferences provide a necessary and sufficient condition for Bayesian utility maximization, thereby providing a rigorous data analysis tool for real-world data.
+The primary requirement of both algorithms is that the dataset must be collected in at least two environments, with the action posterior properly defined.
+There are no additional prerequisites for reconstructing the set-valued utilities from the action posteriors.
+However, in practice, when the action posterior is estimated empirically, errors are introduced due to finite sample approximations.
+Characterizing the exact convergence of empirical action posterior probabilities to their true values would be an intriguing direction for future research. \end{remark} The feasibility condition of Theorem~\ref{th:nscribum} provides a set-valued estimate for the utilities since any utility that satisfies the NIAS and NIAC conditions is a valid utility function.
 However, for many applications, a single utility function is desired.
 Therefore, we now describe two algorithms that use the Bayesian revealed preference framework along with Theorem~\ref{th:nscribum} to obtain the reconstructed utility of the \bayesianagent\ along with information acquisition cost.

-\subsection{Numerical Experiment with Llama LLM-based Agent}
+\subsection{Numerical Experiment with LLaMA LLM-based Agent}

 We illustrate the Bayesian revealed preferences for \bayesianagents\ in the toy example for hate-speech classification. \begin{example} We consider the example of analyzing a \bayesianagent\ which classifies a text into six levels of hate speech.
 Therefore for this task the action space $\actionspace$ is same as the state space $\statespace =\{0,1,\dots,5\}$.
 The levels indicate the intensity of hate speech.
 The details of the different levels and the exact construction of the \bayesianagent\ are given in Section~\ref{sec:numerical}.
 We then obtain $200$ pairs of state and actions from the \bayesianagent, which forms our dataset $\dataset$.
 We run the Algorithm~\ref{alg:maxmargin} and provide the reconstructed max-margin estimates of the utility in Figure~\ref{fig:reconstructedutilityexample}.
 It can be seen that the utilities quantify the observed behavior of the \bayesianagent. \end{example}